About Me

 I am also active in working to improve the curriculum surrounding my course.
 I led a team of teaching faculty colleagues in a successful effort to redesign our introductory programming sequence, changes that begin in Fall 2021.
 Our modifications focused on improving equity between majors and non-majors proceeding through our early courses, and on providing early opportunities for students to engage in independent group projects.

-In response to the 2020 COVID-19 pandemic I completely redesigned my course in a asynchronous online format.
+In response to the 2020 COVID-19 pandemic I completely redesigned my course in an asynchronous online format.
 The benefits have been enormous.
 The online format has allowed us to more effectively engage students each day, improved accessibility by allowing the course to scale further, and produced materials that are more maintainable and a course that is more manageable.
 I will never go back to lecturing.

-I love to program!
+I love to create technology!
 Both because it allows me to create incredible things, and to create those things beautifully.
 Programming can and should be fun.
 And anyone who teaches programming should both find it fun and do a fair bit of it themselves—which kind of go together, if you think about it.
 I don’t go as far as arguing that we should teach everyone to program.
 But I do think that, if you don’t like programming, at least consider whether you are doing it wrong.
 And if you teach programming and your students don’t like it, then consider whether you are teaching it wrong.
 Most importantly, if you don’t like to program, don’t teach people to program.

 I maintain both frontend and backend systems—both interactive course websites and the microservices that support them.
 I use React TypeScript and the frameworks Gatsby and NextJS for my frontend websites and a mix of Kotlin and TypeScript for my backend servers.
 I try to use Kotlin as much as possible, and definitely whenever I need the JVM.
 However, the ability to share easily share type definitions between frontend and backend code does cause me to continue to maintain some smaller backend systems in TypeScript.
 Hopefully integration between TypeScript and Kotlin will improve in the future allowing me to migrate more of my backend systems to Kotlin.